GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 that takes an image and single drawable, are deprecated.
 They will still work and have a correct dialog in v3.
-In some future version of GIMP, such scripts may become obsolete.
+In some future version of LIGMA, such scripts may become obsolete.
 All newly written scripts taking an image and one or more drawables should use script-fu-register-filter.

-GIMP enables the menu item for such deprecated scripts if and only if a user selects exactly one drawable (layer or other.)
+LIGMA enables the menu item for such deprecated scripts if and only if a user selects exactly one drawable (layer or other.)

 ### ScriptFu plugins are expected to throw errors for improper count of drawables

-Starting with GIMP 3,
+Starting with LIGMA 3,
 a plugin that takes an image takes a container of possibly many drawables.
 This is the so-called "multi-layer selection" feature.
-Existing plugins that don't are deprecated, and may become obsoleted in a future version of GIMP.
+Existing plugins that don't are deprecated, and may become obsoleted in a future version of LIGMA.

 Plugins should declare how many drawables they can process, also called the "multi-layer capability" or "drawable arity" of the algorithm.